 Because of the snowy winter conditions, the best time to visit is typically between late June and early September.

-With nearly 1.7 million visitors in 2020, Glacier National Parks draws travelers from all over the United States and the world.
+As one of the most visited national parks, Glacier National Parks draws travelers from all over the United States and the world.

 On top of the obvious hiking and sightseeing, there are many other things to do in Glacier National Park while you’re visiting.

 - Great Outdoor Center – The cottages have spacious rooms with Wi-Fi and are a wonderful place to stay to reach places like Avalanche Lake and Lake McDonald since it’s located in West Glacier.

 - St Mary Village – This lodge has excellent facilities, lovely balcony views, and a great location: near Saint Mary Lake, making it easy to hike the Highline Trail, one of the best in the park if you can drive to Logan Pass.

 The entrance fee to the Glacier National Park is $35 per vehicle and is valid for seven days.
 Single entry is $20 per person (on a bike or foot).

 Still, if you’re planning on visiting a couple of US national parks within 12 months, you might want to check out the America the Beautiful Pass to save money!

 As for the opening hours, the park is open 24 hours a day, 365 days of the year, but some roads might be closed due to snow outside of the summer months.
 The Glacier NPS website has updated info on that.

 Now, let’s take a look at what to do in Glacier National Park!